Amy F. Newcombe

 Assistant Professor of Legal Practice

-Professor Newcombe teaches Legal Research and Writing to first year students as an Assistant Professor of Legal Practice.
-She develops curriculum in the Legal Research and Writing program and teaches Legal Writing in the Legal Education Opportunities (LEO) Program.
+Professor Newcombe teaches the Introduction to Lawyering course to first year students as an Assistant Professor of Legal Practice.
+She develops curriculum to enable students to excel in the areas of lawyering skills including legal research and writing, and she teaches Advanced Legal Research and Becoming a Lawyer in the Legal Education Opportunities (LEO) Program.
 She is interested in education law.

 Prior to coming to Seton Hall University School of Law, Professor Newcombe served in the Appellate Unit of the Union County Office of the Prosecutor, in Elizabeth, New Jersey.
 There, she supervised junior assistant prosecutors filing motions and wrote appellate briefs.
 She also served as a law clerk to Judge Edwin A. Alley, in the Appellate Division of the Superior Court of New Jersey.